cybercongress/go-cyber/docs/cyberd.md

 ## Roadmap

-We forssee the demand for the following features community could work on after launch
+We foresee the demand for the following features community could work on after launch:

 - Parametrization
-- KV
 - IBC
 - WASM VM
 - Onchain upgrades